jetfirephp/validator/readme.md

 #### optional

-The input is optional and the following rules are not execute if the input is empty
+The input is optional and the following rules are not executed if the input is empty

 ```php
     'firstName::' => 'optional|alpha|length:<20', // true